Omiee06/Technical-writing-portfolio/user-guides/taskflow/README.md

 - The due date is earlier than the current date.

 **Resolution:**
-Correct the missing or invalid information and save the task again.
+Correct the missing or invalid information and create the task again.

 **Expected result:**
 The task is created.